steqeq/0000/README.md

 # Release Notes
 5.2.3 is a patch release for ROCm™.
 The details are listed below.
 Highlights of this release include a bump in RCCL version compatibility and minor bug fixes in the HIP Runtime.
-Additionally, ROCm releases will return to use of this repository for version controlled release notes henceforth.
+Additionally, ROCm releases will return to use of the [ROCm]((https://github.com/RadeonOpenCompute/ROCm) repository for version controlled release notes henceforth.
 This release of ROCm™ is validated with the AMDGPU version 22.20.1.

 All users of ROCm™ 5.2.1 and below are encouraged to upgrade.
 Please visit https://docs.amd.com for all documentation associated with this release.